mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/cli/index.md

 #### Cluster Restore

-Restore a backup of the state of a cluster
+Restore a backup of the state of a cluster:

 ```shell
 $ dcos kubernetes cluster restore [<flags>]